Cross-validatory extreme value threshold selection and uncertainty with application to ocean storm severity: Introduction

 The focus of this paper is the analysis of two sequences of hindcasts of storm peak significant wave height, shown in Figure \ref{fig:Hs_data}.
 Significant wave height ($H_s$) is a measure of sea surface roughness.
 It is defined as four times the standard deviation of the surface elevation of a {\it sea state}, the ocean surface observed for a certain period of time (3 hours for our datasets). \cite{CCCCMS2014} gives the largest $H_s$ value ever generated by a hindcast model as 18.33m and the largest value ever measured in the ocean as 20.63m.
 Hindcasts are samples from physical models of the ocean environment, calibrated to observations of pressure, wind and wave fields.

 For each of the datasets raw data have been declustered, using a procedure described in \cite{EJ2008}, to isolate cluster maxima (storm peaks) that can reasonably be treated as being mutually independent.
 We also assume that storm peaks are sampled from a common distribution.
 Even in this simplest of situations practitioners have difficulty in selecting appropriate thresholds.
 The first dataset, from an unnamed location in the northern North Sea, contains 628 storm peaks from October 1964 to March 1995, but restricted to the period October to March within each year.
 The other dataset contains 315 storm peaks from September 1900 to September 2005.
-It is one of the datasets from a spatial grid of time series in the Gulf of Mexico analysed in \cite{NJ2011}: the location is at the centre of this spatial grid.

 In the northern North Sea the main fetches are the Norwegian Sea to the North, the Atlantic Ocean to the west, and the North Sea to the south.
 Extreme sea states from the directions of Scandinavia to the east and the British Isles to the southwest are not possible, owing to the shielding effects of these land masses.
 At the location under consideration, the most extreme sea states are associated with storms from the Atlantic Ocean \citep{EJ2008}.
 With up to several tens of storms impacting the North Sea each winter, the number of events for analysis is typically larger than for locations in regions such as the Gulf of Mexico, where hurricanes produce the most severe sea states.
 Most hurricanes originate in the Atlantic Ocean between June and November and propagate west to northwest into the Gulf producing the largest sea states with dominant directions from the southeast to east directions.
 It is expected that there is greater potential for very stormy sea conditions in the Gulf of Mexico than in the northern North Sea and therefore that the extremal behaviour is different in these two locations.